the-rebooted-coder/Take-Notes/README.md

 ## :information_source: About

-It is an Android Application that Converts Text to Handwriting that looks and feels same as the text written by hand.
+An Android Application that Converts Text to Handwriting that looks and feels same as the text written by hand.

 ## :interrobang: Reason